duderstadt-lab/mars-docs/tutorials/Scripting/introduction-to-groovy-scripting.md

 X bar: the mean (mean(dist_y))
 n: number of data points

-The components of the script to calculate and assign this parameter (dist_y_var) for each molecule in the MoleculeArchive is very similar to the previous script.
+The components of the script to calculate and assign this parameter (dist_y_var) for each molecule in the Molecule Archive is very similar to the previous script.
 First, the value of dist_y is calculated and assigned to each molecule entry.
 This step could be omitted in case the script written in section 5.1 already has been run.

 ```Groovy
 #@ MoleculeArchive archive